matheus-rambo/useful-scripts/README.md

-# useful-scripts
+# useful-things
-This repository contains some scripts that help me in something
+This repository contains some scripts and configuration files.